Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Conclusion

 \section{Conclusion}

 This article presents a new technique called reGP to build predictive distributions for a function observed on a sequence of points.
 This technique can be applied when a user wants good predictive distributions in a range of function values, for example below a given threshold, and accepts degraded predictions outside this range.
-The technique relies on Gaussian process interpolation, and operates by relaxing the interpolation constraints outside the range of interest.
-This goal-oriented technique is kept simple and cheap: there are no additional parameters to set compared to the standard Gaussian process framework.
-The user only needs to specify a range of function values where good predictions should be obtained.
+The technique relies on Gaussian process interpolation, and operates by relaxing interpolation constraints outside the range of interest.
 The relaxation range can be selected automatically, using a scoring rule adapted to reGP models.
+With respect to classical GP modeling, this goal-oriented technique simply involves the choice of one additional key parameter, which is the range of interest---i.e., the user only needs to specify a range of function values where good predictions should be obtained.

 Such goal-oriented models can then be used in Bayesian sequential search algorithms.
-Here we are interested in the problem of mono-objective optimization and we propose to study the EI / EGO algorithm with such models.
-In a first step, we guarantee the convergence of the reGP-based algorithm on the RKHS attached to the underlying GP covariance.
-Then, we provide a benchmark that shows very clear benefits of using reGP models for the optimization of various functions.
+Here we are {more specifically} interested in the problem of mono-objective optimization and we propose to study the EI / EGO algorithm with such models.
+We provide theoretical guarantees for the convergence of the reGP-based algorithm on the RKHS attached to the underlying GP covariance, and a numerical benchmark that shows very clear benefits of using reGP models for the optimization of various functions.

-A key element of the reGP approach is the definition of a range of interest~$Q$, for instance a range of the form~$\left( -\infty, t^{(0)} \right)$ in a minimization problem.
-In some use cases the range will be provided by the user, but in others it is desirable to set it automatically.
-Two simple heuristics have been proposed in Section~\ref{sec:bench} to achieve this goal in our optimization benchmark, and it has been observed that the choice of heuristic has an impact on the exploratory behaviour of the resulting Bayesian optimization algorithm.
+A key element of the reGP approach is the definition of {the range of interest, which is for instance} of the form~$\left( -\infty, t^{(0)} \right)$ in a minimization problem.
+In some use cases the range will be provided by the user, but in others it is desirable to set it automatically. {Three} simple heuristics have been proposed to achieve this goal in our optimization benchmark, and it has been observed that the choice of heuristic has an impact on the exploratory behaviour of the resulting Bayesian optimization algorithm.
 Finding better heuristics, studying their properties, and assessing their impact in Bayesian optimization applications, is an important direction for future research.